Power spot (spirituality)

-In some Japanese new religious movements, power spots (パワースポット) are special places scattered around the earth.
+Power Spots (パワースポット), are special places scattered around the earth in some Japanese new religious movements.
 They are also called "energy spots" or Qi fields.
 The phrase is an example of a wasei-eigo loanword.

 In the book Power Spots of the World: A Travel Guide to Healing and Self-Recovery, it is explained that power spots may have water that is said to heal, rocks that are said to speak to people, or fault lines that emit magnetic forces.

 In new age thought in Europe and the United States, a "spiritual vortex" is a place where vortices erupt with energy from the earth.
 Sedona, Arizona is a famous example.